 - How to apply security patches to the VT Docs on-premise?

 OS security patching is the responsibility of your IT team and should be managed as part of your regular system patching cycle.
 We recommend turning on frequent OS patching on the operating system hosting VT Docs on-premise.
 Our support team can assist with this.

 - How are application updates managed?

 Application updates are released 1-2 times a year.
 Updates are in the form of either an RPM file (for customers installed on Red Hat), .exe file (for customers installed on Windows) a .tar file (for customers using the Ubuntu OVA).

 We will provide your IT team with a link to download the update.
 They will then copy that to the VT Docs on-premise server, and apply the update using the scripts provided.

 - Can we create private or restricted workspaces?

 Yes.
-VT Docs on-premise uses workspaces or "sandboxes" to segregate users into shared team environments.
-Documents and content uploaded to one sandbox are isolated from other sandboxes.
-At this time, a user can access only one sandbox.
+VT Docs on-premise uses workspaces to segregate users into shared team environments.
+Documents and content uploaded to one sandbox are isolated from other Workspaces.
+Users can be assigned to multiple Workspaces by a System Admin user.

 - Where are documents uploaded to VT Docs on-premise stored?

 VT Docs on-premise uses an internal PostgreSQL database to store documents.
 By default, this database is local to the VT Docs server.
 You can configure the application to use a PostgreSQL database hosted elsewhere, e.g. in your AWS RDS or on your own Azure infrastructure.